Kathmandu Day Tours 1

 4th Option: Day tour to Patan, Bungamati and Khokana.

-A day tour to Pashupatinath, Boudhanath and Bhaktapur.
+1st Option: A day tour to Pashupatinath, Boudhanath and Bhaktapur.

-We will pick you up at your hotel at 9am and make a morning visit to Pashupatinath, the holistic Hindu temple, and Boudhanath - the gaint stupa.
-After lunch at Boudhanath we drive to Bhaktapur city to visit the "place of devotees" and surrounding city before driving back to your hotel around 5pm.
+We will pick you up at your hotel at 9am and make a morning visit to Pashupatinath, the holistic Hindu temple and Boudhanath - the gaint stupa.
+After lunch at Boudhanath, we drive to Bhaktapur city to visit the "place of devotees" and surrounding city before driving back to your hotel around 5pm.

 2nd Option: Day tour to Dhukhikhel and Panauti

 We pick up you at your hotel around 9am and drive to Dhulikhel - a scenic and ancient town situated 30 kilometers east of Kathmandu on the Arniko Rajmarg (Kathmandu Kodari Highway).
-From here one has a panoramic view of the Himalayan range.
+From here one can have a panoramic view of the Himalayan range.
 Visit around Dhulikhel and interact with local people.
 After lunch at Dhulikhel visit Panauti another beautiful village.
 In late afternoon drive back to your hotel at Kathmandu.

 3rd Option: Day tour to Swayambhunath Stupa, Kathmandu Durbar Square and Local market Asan and Indrachowk.

-At 9am meet the guide in your hotel and drive to visit the 2,000-year-old Swayambhunath Stupa - a Buddhist shrine situated on a hillock overlooking the valley.
+At 9am meet the guide in your hotel and drive to visit the 2,000 year old Swayambhunath Stupa - a Buddhist shrine situated on a hillock overlooking the valley.
 From here we descend and drive into the Durbar Square of Kathmandu - the heart of the city.
-We visit the former palace and we will walk through the narrow road towards Asan and Indrachowk and visit dodging spice sellers, rickshaw boys, pilgrims, and, of course, the roaming sacrosanct cows.
-In the evening, at around 5pm drop back to your hotel.
+We visit the former palace and we will walk through the narrow road towards Asan and Indrachowk and visit dodging spice sellers, rickshaw boys, pilgrims and of course the roaming sacrosanct cows.
+In the evening at around 5pm drop back to your hotel.

 4th Option: Day tour to Patan, Bungamati and Khokana

 After breakfast in your hotel, our guide will pick you up at 9am and drive to Patan.
 We will visit Durbar Square with former Royal Palace and several temples, including Golden Temple, Kumbheshwara Temple and Mahaboudha Temple.
-We will drive to the traditional Newari Villages, Bungamati and Khokana, where you will feel that time has stood still!
+We will drive to the traditional Newari Villages - Bungamati and Khokana where you will feel that time has stood still!
 Walk through the cobbled streets, poke into the private houses and visit the main temple of the village.
 Drive back to hotel by evening.